mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 The UI for installing a PWA from the web varies from one browser to another, and from one platform to another.

-As mentioned above, "Add to homes screen" installs PWAs on device/OS combinations that provide that user interface.

-For example, a browser might include an "Install" icon in the URL bar when the user navigates to the page:
+The user interface for installing PWAs differs by device and OS combination.
+The "Add to homes screen" user interface installs the PWA on Safari on iOS.
+In Chrome and Edge, the browser includes an "Install" icon in the URL bar when the user navigates to the page:

 ![PWA install prompt in URL bar](pwa-install.png)